There are a lot of design guides that structural engineers use that are available on the world wide web.

 - AS1418.1 – Cranes, hoists and winches General requirements

-- AS1657 – Fixed platforms, walkways, stairways and ladders – Design, construction and installation
+- AS1657 – Fixed platforms, walkways, stairways and ladders – Design, construction and installation This is for industrial walkways and platforms like you might design in a coal wash plant or conveyor gantry.

 - AS/NZS 1100.501 – Technical drawing Structural engineering drawing